 - Previous supervisory experience.

-- Experience with fundraising, grant writing.
+- Experience with grant writing.

 - Experience managing large grants with varied team members and participants.

 - Experience with media communication, content creation, and storytelling.

 - Knowledge of, and experience with, university electronic workflow systems, grants administration system, and financial systems.